 Homer Electric Association, Inc. (HEA) is locally owned, and locally managed, and currently employs 139 people from the communities.
 The Cooperative provides affordable, reliable, quality energy services to its members and is governed by a nine-member elected Board of Directors.
 With more than 35,000 member accounts and over 2,400 miles of electric line in a 3,166 square mile service territory, members can benefit from the convenience of electric services their cooperative provides.

 Homer Electric Association (HEA) is a member-owned electric utility serving the central and southern areas of the Kenai Peninsula in Alaska.
-We are excited to be growing at our Kenai Facility and are seeking for a Journeyman Lineman to join the team.
+We are excited to be searching for a Power Plant Operator/Rover in the Soldotna Power Plant.
 We truly believe in the cooperative values of integrity, accountability, innovation and commitment to community and a successful candidate will have an opportunity to directly impact these values.

 DUTIES AND RESPONSIBILITIES: